anandojha/automated_kinetics_pipeline/README.md

 #### 8. Install the SEEKRTools package
 SEEKRTools is a companion package to SEEKR2 that provides utilities for preparing and facilitating multiscale milestoning simulations.

 ##### a.
-Before proceeding, go to the home directory (recommended).
+Before proceeding, go to the home directory
 ```sh
 cd ~
 ```
 ##### b.
-Clone the SEEKRTools repository from GitHub into the current directory.
+Clone the SEEKRTools repository from GitHub into the current directory
 ```sh
 git clone https://github.com/seekrcentral/seekrtools.git
 ```
 ##### c.
-Navigate into the seekrtools directory where the cloned repository is located.
+Navigate into the seekrtools directory where the cloned repository is located
 ```sh
 cd seekrtools
 ```
 ##### d.
-Install SEEKRTools using pip, making it accessible as a Python package in the conda environment.
+Install SEEKRTools using pip, making it accessible as a Python package in the conda environment
 ```sh
 python -m pip install .
 ```
 ##### e.
-Run tests to verify that SEEKRTools has been installed correctly and is functioning as expected.
+Run tests to verify that SEEKRTools has been installed correctly and is functioning as expected
 ```sh
 pytest
 ```
 ##### f.
-Return to the home directory (~), ensuring a clean workspace before proceeding to the next steps.
+Return to the home directory (~), ensuring a clean workspace before proceeding to the next steps
 ```sh
 cd ~
 ```

-#### 9. Install the Espaloma Force Field
+#### 9. Install espaloma=0.3.2 force field pre-trained model
 Espaloma is a machine-learned molecular mechanics force field designed to improve the accuracy and flexibility of molecular simulations.
-To install Espaloma, we need to install its dependencies, including OpenFF Toolkit, OpenMM Force Fields, and OpenEye Toolkits.
+To install Espaloma, we need to install its dependencies, including OpenFF Toolkit, OpenMM Force Fields, and OpenEye toolkits.

 ##### a.
-Install the OpenFF Toolkit
+Install the OpenFF toolkit
 The Open Force Field (OpenFF) Toolkit is required to assign and manipulate molecular mechanics parameters.
 ```sh
 conda install conda-forge::openff-toolkit --yes
 ```
 ##### b.
-Install OpenMM Force Fields
+Install OpenMM forcefields
 OpenMM Force Fields provide additional parameter sets for molecular simulations using OpenMM.

 ```sh
 conda install conda-forge::openmmforcefields --yes
 ```
 ##### c.
-Install OpenEye Toolkits
+Install OpenEye toolkits
 The OpenEye Toolkits are used for quantum chemistry-based force field parameterization.
 This requires an OpenEye license, but it is free for academic users.

 ```sh
 conda install openeye::openeye-toolkits --yes
 ```

 ##### d.
-Install espaloma mchine-learned force field
+Install espaloma machine-learned force field
 Install espaloma version 0.3.2, which includes the latest parameterization models.

 ```sh